WLAN-Pi/.github/docs/contributing.md

 Your code contributions should follow the same conventions and pass the same code quality checks as the rest of the project.
 Take a look around at the rest of the code in the particular project for ideas.
 Match the style you see used throughout the project such as formatting, naming files, etc.

 If you're writing documentation, please do not wrap lines.
-Configure your editor to soft wrap for documentation.
+Configure your editor to softwrap for documentation.

-With that said, our documentation, style, and conventions are a work in progress welcome to suggestions for improvement.
+With that said, our documentation, style, and conventions are a work in progress welcoming suggestions for improvement.
 Check out [WLAN-Pi/developers](https://github.com/WLAN-Pi/developers) to find our developer docs around code style, workflow, and processes.

 ## Submitting a pull request